What is the difference between active and passive investing?

 In contrast, an active manager will seek to outperform an index by achieving a higher return, taking less risk or combining these two objectives.
 Because active fund managers choose investments, they have the potential to outperform the market on the upside and limit losses when the market declines, relative to the index.
 However, there is no guarantee that an actively managed fund will outperform its index.

-The table below summarizes the key benefits and trade-offs of these two investment approaches.
+The table below summarizes the key benefits and trade-offs of these two investment management styles.
 (An index is not managed and is unavailable for direct investment.)

 Passive vs. Active investing: Benefits and Trade-offs